MattTriano/notes/reference/raspberry_pi.md

 #### If you don't (ie you're running headless)
 See [this page for more info](https://www.raspberrypi.org/documentation/remote-access/ip-address.md).

-1. (from another computer on the same network as the pi)
+1. (from another computer on the same network as the pi) use nmap

 ### SSH from a Linux/Unix machine